-Skrapp review 2021: Is it the best email extractor on the planet?
+Skrapp review 2023: Is it the best email finder on the planet?
 We’ll see.
 If you’re a blogger, affiliate marketer, digital marker, HR or basically anyone else who “sends emails” this piece is for you.

 Using Skrapp, you can find emails for just about anyone, using minimal data, in seconds.
 In most cases, you just need their name or company/website URL.